BLCM/bl3mods/Aaron0000/Balands/README.md

 HYPERION REGULAR GUNS
 ---------------------
-Boardroom (higher fire rate, lower damage, extra melee damage) - No change.
+Boardroom - No change.

-Powerplay A (extra crit) - Reduced Damage by 5% and increased Fire Rate by 10%.
+Powerplay (extra crit version) - Reduced Damage by 5% and increased Fire Rate by 10%.

-Powerplay B (higher damage, lower fire rate) - No change.
+Powerplay (higher damage, lower fire rate version) - No change.

-Hivemind (ricochets once) - Increased Damage by 100% and Magazine Size by 20%.
+Hivemind - Increased Damage by 100% and Magazine Size by 20%.

-Outsourcer (more damage per pellet, less pellets) - Increased Critical Damage by 10%.
+Outsourcer - Increased Critical Damage by 10%.

-Collaborator (high fire rate) - Increased Projectile count slightly.
+Collaborator - Increased Projectile count slightly.

-Downsizer (less damage per pellet, more pellets, extra melee damage) - No change.
+Downsizer - No change.

-Host (exploding globs that bounce three times) - No change.
+Host - No change.

-Techspert (higher fire rate, lower damage, less crit) - No change.
+Techspert - No change.

-Entrepreneur (increased melee damage) - Reduced Damage by 13% and increased Fire Rate by 10%.
+Entrepreneur - Reduced Damage by 13% and increased Fire Rate by 10%.

-Mogul (higher damage, lower fire rate) - No change.
+Mogul - No change.

-Broodmother (ricochets twice) - Increased Damage by 105%, reduced Fire Rate by 35%, reduced Magazine Size by 3.
+Broodmother - Increased Damage by 105%, reduced Fire Rate by 35%, reduced Magazine Size by 3.

 JAKOBS LEGENDARY GUNS